SimoneSartoni/SimoneSartoni/README.md

 *  I love sport: inline skating, volleyball🏐, swimming🏊, gymnastics🤸🏽‍♂️ and snowboarding🏂 alternates in my daily routine.

 * 🎲 why not trying a strategic board game?
-The more complex, the more I love them.
+The more they are complex, the more I love them.